Frequently Asked Questions

 Endless indoor and outdoor activities await in popular Traverse City.
 Visit traversecity.com for ideas for every season!

-What is the HISTORY of the WOMP wine trail?
+What is the HISTORY of the wine trail?

-How far in advance can I purchase TICKETS for WOMP trail events?
+How far in advance can I purchase TICKETS for trail events?

 Event tickets go on sale 60 days prior to each event.
 Click for our events page.
 Sign up for our e-newsletter here, where we'll share news on upcoming events.
 Keep in mind – some events sell out more quickly than others, so it is always a good idea to purchase early.

 No. You can either drive your own vehicle (Designated Driver tickets are available for each trail event) or arrange for a shuttle on your own accord.
-Click for a list of transportation companies.
+Click for wine tour & transportation companies in the area.

 More questions?
 Send us an email.